joao-frohlich/cpython/Doc/library/enum.rst

 .. class:: IntEnum

-   *IntEnum* is the same as :class:`Enum`, but its members are also integers and can be used anywhere that an integer can be used.
+   *IntEnum* is the same as *Enum*, but its members are also integers and can be used anywhere that an integer can be used.
 If any integer operation is performed with an *IntEnum* member, the resulting value loses its enumeration status.